send2dan/public/README.md

 # Who am I?

-My name is **Dr. Daniel Weiand MBChB FRCPath RCPathME MClinEd MBCS PGCert Clinical Data Science** and I work as a Consultant Medical Microbiologist at Newcastle upon Tyne Hospitals NHS Foundation Trust.
+My name is **Dr. Daniel Weiand MBChB FRCPath RCPathME MClinEd MBCS PGCertClinicalDataScience** and I work as a Consultant Medical Microbiologist at Newcastle upon Tyne Hospitals NHS Foundation Trust.
 - I joined Newcastle upon Tyne Hospitals NHS Foundation (NUTH) as a Consultant in 2015, and have special interests in nephrology, urology, solid organ transplantation (kidney and pancreas), vascular surgery, medical education, clinical informatics (#RStats @NHSrCommunity) and quality improvement.
 - Before moving to the North East of England, I trained in Aberdeen, Sheffield, York, Hull and Leeds.
 - My additional roles and responsibilities include: